padas-lab-de/pypadre/doc/source/backend.rst

 Base class for Http backend is used to setup server information, authenticate user, check if client is online, retrieve token and do generic http calls.

-Important functions for base class :class:`pypadre.backend.http.PadreHTTPClient` are following
+Important functions for base class :class:`pypadre.core.backend.http.PadreHTTPClient` are following

-#. .. autofunction:: pypadre.backend.http.PadreHTTPClient.authenticate
+#. .. autofunction:: pypadre.core.backend.http.PadreHTTPClient.authenticate

-#. .. autofunction:: pypadre.backend.http.PadreHTTPClient.get_access_token
+#. .. autofunction:: pypadre.core.backend.http.PadreHTTPClient.get_access_token

 Http backend is further divided into Http Experiments and Datasets backends